 What PSI is safe for cleaning artificial turf with a pressure washer?

-• Lower pressure and a wide fan tip are generally safer than a narrow jet, and many turf maintenance guides recommend using conservative settings and keeping the nozzle at least a foot away from the surface.
-If you’re unsure, hose rinsing and brushing is the safer choice.
+Lower pressure and a wide fan tip are generally safer than a narrow jet.
+Most turf maintenance guides recommend using conservative settings and keeping the nozzle at least a foot away from the surface.
+If you're unsure, hose rinsing and brushing is the safer choice.

 Will pressure washing remove dog urine smell from artificial grass?

-• Pressure washing can reduce surface odor, but persistent pet urine smells usually require an odor-focused treatment approach, not just stronger water pressure.
-Many homeowners get better results with turf-safe odor products plus rinsing and brushing.
+Pressure washing can reduce surface odor, but persistent pet urine smells usually require an odor-focused treatment approach, not just stronger water pressure.
+Most homeowners get better results with turf-safe enzyme products plus rinsing and brushing.

 Does pressure washing cause weeds to grow in artificial turf?